mmuller88/mmblog/content/newsletter-17/index.md

 <https://dev.to/ixartz/how-to-configure-eslint-prettier-husky-lint-staged-into-a-react-project-with-typescript-and-tailwind-css-4jp8>

-Nice how to for bringing those low-hanging fruits like eslint, prettier, husky and lint staged into your React project.
+Nice how-to for bringing those low-hanging fruits like eslint, prettier, husky and lint staged into your React project.
 I use lots of that in <https://github/senjuns/senjuns>.

 ## Exploitation and Prevention of common AWS Vulnerabilities